Uncrewed Capsules

 Uncrewed missions to LEO

-Not all missions that enter earth orbit and return carry a crew.
+Not all missions that enter Earth orbit and return carry a crew.
 Some missions carry experiments to LEO and return them safely.
-These missions can be flown on un-crewed crewed platforms such as the SpaceX Dragon capsule and the Russian Foton capsule.
+These missions can be flown on uncrewed crewed platforms such as the SpaceX Dragon capsule and the Russian Foton capsule.
 Others, such as Space Rider and X-37 have been developed especially for an uncrewed mission.

 Foton